 The second chapter deals with how we have learned to be aggressive.
 It discusses how aggressive thoughts many times become aggressive actions.
 The course reviews the “us versus them” side of aggression and violence.
 Chapter 2 also deals with how alcohol, temperature and driving can increase aggression and violence.
 The chapter reviews the role of television and how TV may be a tutor for violent behavior.
 Is high aggression often found in people who tend to have low empathy?
 This chapter will discuss this issue.
 The chapter will also cover how words and teasing can be expressions and forms of aggression.

 Chapter 4 speaks to working with and raising children to resist violence.
-It gives suggestions to educators and parents on how to deal with and counteract aggressive or violent behavior.
+It gives suggestions to educators and parents on how to deal with and counteract aggressive or violent behavior, but educators should not use these interventions without training and administrative approval.
 This chapter deals with dating, and how it can be impacted by aggressive behavior and date violence.
 It speaks to how television affects the aggressive behavior of our children.
 The chapter reviews child tantrums, and what to do about them.
 Chapter 4 is summarized with several exercises on win-win scenarios for remediation and effective problem solving techniques.

 The chapters and exercises are sequential and, although it is not required, they should be completed in the order in which they are presented in the program.
 After completing these four chapters you should have a framework for understanding and working with aggressive behavior.
 This also may help you understand why students with high aggression are a challenge in a regular education setting.

 As a student you will be expected to:

 · Complete all four information sections showing a competent understanding of the material presented in each section.